Generating $2.2 Million Through SEO & Paid Advertising in the Consulting Industry

 In 2019, the internet has changed and companies need to adapt in order to see meaningful results from their online marketing campaigns.
-When our client MojoTech, a custom software development company came to us with the goal of driving new leads through their website, we followed our own advice and create an omnichannel marketing plan that we could tie directly to the change in leads & revenue.
+It’s no longer about focusing on a #1 ranking, but increasing your share of voice (SoV).
+Your share of voice is determined by how visible your site is compared to your competitors when looking at the keywords you have in common (most often your product or services).
+When our client, a custom software development company came to us with the goal of driving new leads through their website, we followed our own advice and create an omnichannel marketing plan that we could tie directly to the change in leads & revenue.

-Additionally, we need to understand some business metrics so we can create our goals and understand the fundamental answer to the question “is what we are doing impacting the business?”
-The main metrics we identified prior to start are:
+Additionally, we need to understand the business metrics so we can create goals and understand if what we are doing is impacting is generating an ROI.
+The main metrics we identified at the beginning of the project were:

-Great, with that information, we know that if we can bring in new leads for less than $200 each, the campaign is profitable.
-Bringing in leads for $20 each would equate to a 10x ROI while bringing leads in at $50 each would equate to a 4x ROI.
+Great, with that information, we know that if we can bring in new leads for less than $750 each, we are generating a positive ROI.
+Bringing in leads for $150 each would equate to a 5x ROI while bringing leads in at $75 each would equate to a 10x ROI.

-Once we had our numbers set, we built out a high-level dashboard to track our results.
+Once we had our numbers set, we built out a quick dashboard in Google Sheets to track our progress.

-Our dashboard was meant to be a living document where we could test new channels and monitor the results on a bi-weekly basis.
-This framework allowed us to have an apples to apples comparison between experiments like:
+Our dashboard was meant to be a living document, where we could test new channels and monitor the results on a bi-weekly basis.
+This framework allowed us to have apples to apple comparison when testing channels against each other like: